phisko/koverlay/README.md

 Plugins simply have to define a `const char * getName()` function and a `void imguiFunction()` function.

+A user-provided scale factor can be accessed through the `g_scale` global variable.
+This should be used to properly scale child windows and other elements.

 ### Example

 An example plugin can be found [here](examples/newPlugin/NewPlugin.cpp).